shashwat-dixit/cvpn/README.md

 Command Line VPN built with Go and featuring AWS integration and a modern text-based user interface.

+## Project ToDo
+- [ ] Make it into a hybrind of Pritunl & Proton
+- [ ] Make three tiers of service - free, personal and business
+- [ ] Config based setup - remove any friction for the business or personal tier
+- [ ] Make a good documentation website
+- [ ] Integrate a payment provider

 ## Features

 - 🔐 Secure AWS credentials management with local encryption